lowRISC/opentitan/doc/getting_started/setup_fpga.md

 vivado
 ```

-Finally, using the tcl console, you can kick off the project setup with
+Finally, using the Tcl console, you can kick off the project setup with
 ```console
 source lowrisc_systems_chip_earlgrey_cw310_0.1.tcl
 ```